Douglas-Nkubitu/Frappe-ERPNext-Version-15-in-Ubuntu-24.04-LTS/README.md

     bench new-site {site-name}

     bench --site {site-name} add-to-hosts

     bench use {site-name}

+If you are using multiple instance in the same server

+    bench set-nginx-port {site-name} {port-number}

 ### STEP 15 install ERPNext latest version in bench & site